library(rnaturalearth)

 vector map showing the coastline, and perhaps political borders, rivers and other features

-A map made of downloaded ties (similar to how Google maps works)
+A map made of downloaded tiles (similar to how Google maps works)

 Small scale vs large scale?
 The terminology is confusing!